p-thompson/Junior-Design-1124/README.md

 To prepare the client-side to run, open a terminal and navigate to the `my-app` folder in our project directory.
 Run `npm install` to install the relevant dependencies.

-Another thing that needs to be built before running our website is the relevant databases.
+Another thing that needs to be built before running our website is the local database.
 In order to do this, you must add the demo_app database to your MySQL Workbench.
 Do this by opening the file Junior_Design_Final_Demo.sql in workbench and running the file.
 You will also need to add all predefined SQL procedures to the database.
 After you have added the demo_app database, run the files account_procedures.sql and search_procedures.sql.
 After running all of these files, your local database will be successfully built!

 ### *Step 5: Run Instructions*
 Ensure the server is running (step 4).
 Run the client-side by running `npm run start` in the `my-app` folder in our project directory.
 This will open our website in your default browser, and you can start using it!